JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/index.md

 `identity_eplo_LBFGS`  | Create a PLBFGS limited-memory partitioned matrix `identity_eplo_LSR1`   | Create a PLSR1 limited-memory partitioned matrix
-`identity_eplo_LOSE`   | Create a PLSE limited-memory partitioned matrix `update`               | Performs a partitioned quasi-Newton update on a partitioned matrix `eplo_lbfgs_from_epv`  | Create an `Elemental_plo_bfgs` from the partitioned structure of an `Elemental_pv` `eplo_lsr1_from_epv`   | Create an `Elemental_plo_sr1` from the partitioned structure of an `Elemental_pv` `eplo_lose_from_epv`   | Create an `Elemental_plo` from the partitioned structure of an `Elemental_pv`
+`identity_eplo_LOSE`   | Create a PLSE limited-memory partitioned matrix `update`               | Perform a partitioned quasi-Newton update on a partitioned matrix `eplo_lbfgs_from_epv`  | Create an `Elemental_plo_bfgs` from the partitioned structure of an `Elemental_pv` `eplo_lsr1_from_epv`   | Create an `Elemental_plo_sr1` from the partitioned structure of an `Elemental_pv` `eplo_lose_from_epv`   | Create an `Elemental_plo` from the partitioned structure of an `Elemental_pv`